Diaphragm Valves Types

 5. Does not have pockets to trap solids, slurries, and other impurities.
 It is suitable for slurries and viscous fluids.

-6. These valves are particularly suitable for hazardous chemicals and radioactive fluids.
+6. These valves are particularly suitable for

 7. These valves do not permit contamination of flow medium, thus they are used extensively in food processing, pharmaceutical, brewing, and other applications which cannot tolerate any contamination.